beaubreedlove/FantasyFootball/rules.md

             1. Proposing and Accepting Trades
             1. Objections
             1. Voting
+            1. Keeper Elections
         1. Teams may have as many other advisors helping them make decisions, but the manager must make all final decisions.
         1. Managers may give advice to other managers.
+        1. Teams are transferable in that they can be given, sold, or auctioned to new managers aslong as no two managers own the same team.
     1.  <a id="roster">Roster</a>
         1. Each team may have up to 13 players on their roster, plus 2 players designated as Injury Reserve (IR).
             1. Up to 9 players will be considered active; meaning eligible for scoring.